Gluhwein, Hot Mulled Wine – Keto Low Carb Recipe

 If you’re looking for a warm and wonderful addition to your keto cocktails, you’ve found the perfect one!
-Keto glühwein (approximately pronounced glueh-vine, click the speaker icon to hear) aka mulled wine is not only easy to make, but it’s also absolutely delicious and can be made extremely low carb.
+Keto glühwein (approximately pronounced glueh-vine, click the speaker icon to hear) aka low carb mulled wine is not only easy to make, but it’s also absolutely delicious and can be made extremely low carb.

 Although my heritage is German, it wasn’t until I started snowboarding that I became aware of gluhwein.
 Of course, I knew I would eventually make a keto mulled wine version because I love it so much.
 Traditional gluhwein has added sugar and some fruit which makes it full of carbs.